sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

       user: ''
 ```

-> **NOTE**: Snowflake will automatically runs under the current account and user context.
+> **NOTE**: Snowflake automatically runs dbt projects under the current account and user context.
 However, as dbt still expects `account` and `user` fields to be populated, we will leave these as empty strings as placeholders

 ### 📊 Model Files and Macros